 Under the Hood

-The 2017 Mini Cooper Clubman now comes in three flavors: base, S and JCW models.
-Standard models get a 1.5-liter turbocharged 3-cylinder engine, connected to either a slick-shifting 6-speed manual or a 6-speed automatic transmission.
-Opt for the Cooper S Clubman, and you'll get the 2.0-liter turbocharged 4-cylinder.
-This puts out 189 horsepower, routed either through the 6-speed manual or an 8-speed automatic.
-At the top end, the new JCW Clubman also uses a 2.0-liter turbo-4, but it's been tuned to make 228 horsepower.
-With a 0-60-mph time of six seconds flat, it's the fastest of the bunch.
-Note that all engines require premium fuel.
+The 2018 Mini Clubman is available in base, Cooper S and John Cooper Works models.
+Base versions have a turbocharged 1.5-liter 3-cylinder engine, connected to either a 6-speed manual or a 6-speed automatic transmission.
+The Cooper S Clubman has a turbocharged 2.0-liter 4-cylinder engine.
+Its 189 horsepower goes through either the 6-speed manual or an 8-speed automatic.
+The JCW Clubman also uses a 2.0-liter turbo-4, but it’s tuned here for 228 horsepower.
+With a standstill-to-60-mph time of six seconds flat, it's the fastest of the three.
+All engines require premium fuel.
 Front-wheel drive (FWD) is standard.
-All-wheel drive (AWD) is optional on base and S models, and standard on the JCW.
+All-wheel drive (AWD) is optional on base and Cooper S models, but standard with the JCW.

 1.5-liter turbocharged inline-3 (Cooper)